zordicom/crisp_controllers/docs/getting_started.md

 If your robot is not included in the demos that is not problem.
 Check out [How to set up a robot that is not available in the demos](misc/new_robot_setup.md).
 Once you get the controllers running, feel free to open a pull request on our repo to add it to the demos!
 We highly appreciate that!

-## 2. Use the python :snake: interface CRISP_PY to control the robot
+## 2. :snake: Use the python interface [CRISP_PY](https://github.com/utiasDSL/crisp_py) to control the robot

 ### Installation

 !!!
 Note
     If you want to use the gymnasium interface, CRISP_PY will be autonmatically installed in the gym.
-You can therefore check the installation of [CRISP_GYM](#4-getting-started-with-crisp_gym).
+You can therefore check the installation of [CRISP_GYM](#4-getting-started-with-crisp_gym) directly.
     However, this section still gives you an idea on how to use CRISP_PY with your robot.
 We do not recommend to skip it.

 To use `CRISP_PY`, we recommend using [pixi](https://pixi.sh/latest/) as a package manager, a modern conda-like package manager.